RezaSoleymani2003/Attendance-Vision/README.md

 For one of my college classes, I was responsible for taking student attendance using a printed checklist sheet, then manually entering the data into a Google Sheet for the professor.

-To automate this, I built **Attendance Vision** — a computer vision tool powered by a **Convolutional Neural Network (CNN)**.
+Inspired by this, I built **Attendance Vision** — a computer vision model powered by a **Convolutional Neural Network (CNN)**.
 It takes an image of an attendance column, detects which checkboxes are marked, and automatically writes the results to a Google Sheet.

 It has an accuracy of about **95%** on test data and generallizes good.
 In some cases, the model misclassifies even clearly marked checkboxes.
 This usually happens with checkboxes that differ significantly in style, size, or alignment compared to those in the training set.
 Improving this would require more diverse training data or additional preprocessing.